AgnesYe1029/git-github/README.md

 # git-github
-introduction to git and github
+introduction to git and github.
+This is for tutorial purpose